 - Cooling the environment through evaporation

-- Avoiding flooding through retention
+- Avoid flooding through retention

 Functionality of the capillary rise